vaclav2016/xmppredis/README.md

     $ xmppredis testbot xmppredis.conf

 we mean section [testbot] with bot configuration.

-The same with string redis=localhostRedis - it is mean take redis host/port from section [localhostRedis].
-It is mean - multiple bot can have reference to the same REDIS server.
+String redis=localhostRedis has the same reference - it is mean to take redis host/port from section [localhostRedis].

+So, multiple bot can have reference to the same REDIS server.

 ## Dependencies and Build